Stationary vine copula models for multivariate time series: Parameter estimation

 \subsubsection{Discussion}

 The $\sqrt{T}$-convergence predicted by our theorems is confirmed in numerical experiments in Section S4.1 of the supplementary materials.
 The results extend the existing literature in various ways.
-A similar result was obtained by \citet{remillard2012copula} for Markov models with nonparametric margins, $p = 1$, and a joint MLE for the copula parameters.
+The results on the fully parametric sequential MLE (\Cref{thm:P_consistency,thm:P_an}) appear to be new --- even in the \emph{iid} case. \citet{joe2005asymptotic} provided a similar result when there are only two steps: one for the marginal parameters and one for the copula parameters.
+For semiparametric models (\Cref{thm:SP_consistency,thm:SP_an}), a similar result was obtained by \citet{remillard2012copula} for $p = 1$, and a joint MLE for the copula parameters.
 It does not apply to the step-wise MLE commonly used in vine copula models, however.
-The only known results for the step-wise MLE were provided by \citet{hobaekhaff2013} in the \emph{iid} ($p = 0$) case.
-These results are formulated for D-vines and assume nonparametric margins.
-Despite the wide use of the fully parametric step-wise MLE, \Cref{thm:P_consistency,thm:P_an} thus appear to be the first published results for such models --- even in the \emph{iid} case.
-Furthermore, the results of \citet{hobaekhaff2013} assume a correctly specified parametric model.
-This assumption is especially questionable in view of the common simplifying assumption (see \Cref{sec:vine_copulas}). \Crefrange{thm:P_consistency}{thm:SP_an} are valid even for incorrectly specified parametric models.
+The only known results for the semiparametric step-wise MLE were provided by \citet{hobaekhaff2013} in the \emph{iid} ($p = 0$) case.
+These results assume a D-vine structure and correctly specified copula model.
+The latter assumption is especially questionable in view of the common simplifying assumption (see \Cref{sec:vine_copulas}).